davepacheco/manatee/docs/man/manatee-adm.md

 -w, --wide
     Use default columns except show full peernames instead of shortened peernames.
 This output may exceed 80 columns.

+If `PERIOD` is specified, repeatedly fetches and displays status every `PERIOD` seconds.
+If `COUNT` is also specified, exits after doing this `COUNT` times.

 Supported columns include all the columns supported by "manatee-adm peers",
 plus: